elenamarinaki/fac-workshops/cookie-auth/README.md

 - `hash` function: operation that takes a value and a secret and returns a `hash`.
 Only way to re-produce a value is to know the secret.
 - we are using this to `sign` our cookies.
 - hash function happens on the server
-- don't write your own has function!!
+- _don't write_ your own hash function!!

 ## Downsides to stateless auth